statirjs/core/.github/pull_request_template.md

-Thanks for the PR!
+Thanks for the Pull Request!

-To better assist you, please select the type of PR you want to create.
+To better assist you, please select the type of Pull Request you want to create.

-Click the "Preview" tab above, and click on the link for the PR type:
+Click the "Preview" tab above, and click on the link for the Pull Request type:

 - [🐞 Bug fix or new feature](?template=bugfix.md)